 Ro Devereux can predict your future.
 Or, at least, the app she built for her senior project can.

 Working with her neighbor, a retired behavioral scientist, Ro created an app called MASH, designed around the classic game Mansion Apartment Shack House, that can predict a person’s future … Continue reading →

 *A high school senior navigates messy boys and messier relationships in this bitingly funny and much-needed look into the overlap of Asian American identity and teen sexuality.*

 June Chu is the “just good enough” girl.
 Good enough to line the shelves with a slew of third-place trophies and steal secret kisses from her AP Bio partner, Rhys.
 But not good enough to meet literally any of her Taiwanese mother’s unrelenting expectations or to get Rhys to commit to anything beyond a well-timed joke.

 Small-town Wisconsin high school senior Allison Smith loves her life the way it is-spending quality time with her widowed father and her tight-knit circle of friends, including best friend Marian and maybe-more-than-friends Neil.
-Sure she is stressed out about … Continue reading →
+Sure she is … Continue reading →

 When Dawn learns of an opportunity to visit a college for the arts, she feels desperate to go.
 She knows, though, her parents would never, ever go along with her dreams of pursuing a career in photography.
 But when an old friend from her past returns to town and offers Dawn a ride on his motorcycle, Dawn realizes this might be the perfect chance to chase her dream, and reconnect with the gorgeous guy she once left behind.